Vioh/ArtificialNeuralNetworks/homework2/reports/BooleanFunctions_3D.md

 Graphically speaking, a 3D Boolean function is linearly separable if it can be represented by a cube where it is possible for a 2D plane to separate all white corners from black corners.
 This can only be achieved if a black corner is connected to at least another black corner (in case there are 2 or more black corners in the cube).
-Si our strategy is to identify all symmetries that are linearly separable, and then count how many Boolean functions belong to each of the symmetries.
+So our strategy is to identify all symmetries that are linearly separable, and then count how many Boolean functions belong to each of the symmetries.

 Let $k$ be the number of black corners in the cube.
 For each $k\in\{1,\dots,8\}$, the idea now is to